You Can't Take It with You (film): Plot

-Held up in the drunk tank preparing to see the night-court judge, Mrs. Kirby repeatedly insults Alice and makes her feel unworthy of her son, while Grandpa explains to Kirby the importance of having friends, and that despite all the wealth and success in business, "you can't take it with you".
-At the court hearing, the judge (Harry Davenport) allows for Grandpa and his family to settle the charges for disturbing the peace and making illegal fireworks by assessing a fine, for which Grandpa's neighborhood friends pitch in to pay.
-He repeatedly asks why the Kirbys were at the Vanderhof house.
-When Grandpa, attempting to help Kirby, says it was to talk over selling the house, Alice has an outburst and says it was because she was engaged to Tony, but is spurning him because of how poorly she has been treated by his family.
+Held in the drunk tank preparing to see the night-court judge, Mrs. Kirby repeatedly insults Alice and makes her feel unworthy of Tony, while Grandpa explains to Kirby the importance of having friends, and that despite all the wealth and success in business, "you can't take it with you".
+At the court hearing, the judge dismisses the charge for disturbing the peace against Grandpa and fines him $100 for the illegal fireworks; Grandpa's neighborhood friends pitch in to pay the fine.
+The judge refuses to dismiss the charges against the Kirbys unless they explain why they were at the Vanderhof house.
+Grandpa covers for the Kirbys by claiming it was to discuss selling the house, but Alice reveals it was because she was engaged to Tony, before spurning him because of how poorly she has been treated by his family.
 This causes a sensation in the papers, and Alice flees the city.

-With Alice gone, Grandpa decides to sell the house, thus meaning the whole section of the town must vacate in preparation for building a new factory.
-Now, the Kirby companies merge, creating a huge fluctuation in the stock market.
-When Kirby's competitor, Ramsey (H. B. Warner), dies after confronting him for being ruthless and a failure of a man, Kirby has a realization he is heading for the same fate, and decides to leave the meeting where the signing of the contracts is to take place.
+With Alice gone, Grandpa sells the house, thus meaning all his neighbors must vacate their properties.
+As a result, the Kirby companies merge, creating a huge fluctuation in the stock market and ruining Ramsey, Kirby's competitor.
+Tony tells his father that he is quitting his job at the company, which he never wanted in the first place.
+Ramsey dies from a heart failure after confronting Kirby for being ruthless and a failure of a man, saying he too will end up ruined, alone and friendless.
+Realizing Ramsey was right, Kirby abruptly leaves the board meeting where the contract signing is scheduled to occur.

-As the Vanderhofs are moving out of the house, Tony tries to track down Alice.
+As the Vanderhofs are vacating the house, Tony tries to speak with Alice, who locks herself in her room.
 Kirby arrives and talks privately with Grandpa, sharing his realization.
-Grandpa responds by inviting him to play "Polly Wolly Doodle" on the harmonica that he gave him.
-The two let loose with the rest of the family joining in the merriment, and with Alice taking Tony back.
+Grandpa responds by inviting him to play a duet of "Polly Wolly Doodle" on the harmonica that he gave Kirby.
+The rest of the family join in the merriment, while Alice and Tony happily reconcile after Kirby expresses his approval of their marriage.
 Later, at the dinner table, Grandpa says grace for the Sycamore family and the Kirbys, revealing that Kirby has sold back the houses on the block.